pyeventsourcing/eventsourcing/README.md

 os.environ['SQLITE_DBNAME'] = ':memory:'  # Or path to a file on disk.
 ```

-Run the code in "production" environment.
+Run the code in "production" SQLite environment.

 ```python
 # Construct an application object.